 The Tic T500 USB Multi-Interface Stepper Motor Controller makes basic control of a stepper motor easy, with quick configuration over USB using our free software.
 The controller supports six control interfaces: USB, TTL serial, I²C, analog voltage (potentiometer), quadrature encoder, and hobby radio control (RC).
-This version incorporates an MPS MP6500 driver and male headers and terminal blocks are included but not soldered.
+This version incorporates an MPS MP6500 driver and ships with soldered header pins and terminal blocks.
 It can operate from 4.5 V to 35 V and can deliver up to approximately 1.5 A per phase without a heat sink or forced air flow (or 2.5 A max with sufficient additional cooling).

 Alternatives available with variations in these parameter(s): model connectors soldered?

 |Description||Specs (15)||Pictures (8)||Resources (22)||FAQs (1)||On the blog (3)|

 The Tic family of stepper motor controllers makes it easy to add basic control of a bipolar stepper motor to a variety of projects.
 These versatile, general-purpose modules support six different control interfaces: USB for direct connection to a computer, TTL serial and I²C for use with a microcontroller, RC hobby servo pulses for use in an RC system, analog voltages for use with a potentiometer or analog joystick, and quadrature encoder for use with a rotary encoder dial.
 They also offer many settings that can be configured using our free configuration utility (for Windows, Linux, and macOS).
 This software simplifies initial setup of the device and allows for in-system testing and monitoring of the controller via USB (a micro-B USB cable is required to connect the Tic to a computer).

 The table below lists the members of the Tic family and shows the key differences among them.